-Note: If you have an excess of activities for Sections 2 and 3, they can be claimed in Section 4 at your discretion.
+Note: If you have an excess of activities for Sections 2 and 3, in excess of the required 23 combined hours, they can be claimed in Section 4 at your discretion.

-Section 3 - Practice Improvement (PI)
+Section 3 - Practice Improvement / Measuring Outcomes (PI)

 Section 3 requires a minimum of 5 hours annually, with a total of at least 23 hours combined across both Sections 2 and 3.
-The My CPD system has been updated to reflect this change, assisting members to comply with the new regulatory requirements of including CPD activities that involve measuring outcomes.
+This section assists members to comply with the regulatory requirement of including CPD activities that involve measuring outcomes.